 My articles on How to ask for refunds looks at how to make affordability complaints about different sorts of debt – overdafts, loans, credit cards, catalogues, even car finance.
 It also applies if you have repaid the credit already or if you are still repaying a balance.

-But if you still have payday loans, what do you do about this month’s repayments?
+But what do you do about this month’s repayments if you can’t manage them?
 You can’t put in a complaint and then carry on borrowing!

 Look at a debt management plan

-If you make “affordability complaints”, your current payday loan debts may be reduced or written off.
-If you have had payday loan problems for a long while you may get refunds which will let you repay other debts.
-So after these complaint have finished, you may be in a much better position and you may have different debt options.
-You may even be able to end the temporary DMP and go back to repaying your debts.
+So after these complaints have finished, you may be in a much better position and you may have different debt options.
+You may even be able to end your DMP and go back to repaying your debts.

 What order do you do this in?

-Going to StepChange isn’t instead of trying to get refunds back from the payday lenders, it’s just the first step so the next few months are more under control.
-A DMP should take a lot of the immediate pressure off you, you will then be able to make any affordability complaints and think properly about any refunds offered.
+Going to StepChange isn’t instead of trying to get refunds back from lenders, it’s just the first step so the next few months are more under control.

 So if you are wondering what you should do first, I suggest the following order:

 - talk to StepChange – let’s assume they think a DMP is a suitable option.

 - cancel any Direct Debits, Standing Orders and CPAs with your bank that make payments to your creditors.
 NB you can’t do this with car finance – that has to be paid in full and won’t go into your DMP.